Managing users in FixMyStreet

 To set (or revoke) staff user status, choose Users in the admin, and enter the email or name.
 (It’s also possible to access a user via the reports they have made).
 Choose the appropriate body from the Body dropdown.
 Normal (not staff) users have no body associated.
-Then you can assign permissions to that user, depending upon what they require access to.
+Then you can assign roles or permissions to that user, depending upon what they require access to.

 How FixMyStreet user sessions work

 The following information about sessions is here in case you need to understand how it works.
 For normal operation, you don’t need to worry about it.

 By default, FixMyStreet uses email confirmation links, text confirmation codes, or Facebook/Twitter login tokens, to check that the user is a genuine person, with access to the email address/phone number they have provided.
 Even if Facebook/Twitter are used, the site still performs email confirmation.

 So FixMyStreet uses the email address or phone number as the key piece of information when identifying a user.
 For email authentication, it sends a confirmation link – with a unique token within it – to the specified email address when an unidentified user performs a task that requires authentication, such as submitting a report, or changing their password.
 For phone authentication, it sends a confirmation code by text.

 Clicking on a valid email confirmation link, or entering a text confirmation code, not only confirms the action it was created for (for example, the report is marked as confirmed, or the password is changed), but also starts a user session.
 This means that, for the remainder of the session, other such actions do not trigger further email confirmations.
 This is an nonintrusive way of authenticating report submissions without explicitly using usernames, or accounts, and is a deliberate part of FixMyStreet’s design.

 It is nonetheless possible to set a password, and log into FixMyStreet using the email address as the identifier.
 Regular users, of course, use this mechanism.
 When this happens, a user session is created when they log in.